Tips To Get a 90% Lighthouse Performance Score

 Remove useless CSS and Javascripts

-There is a feature called coverage.
+There's a feature called coverage.
 You can see the not used CSS and JavaScript code marked by Chrome browser.
-Butter be careful to remove the unused code because the code might be used by the other pages.
+But be careful to remove the unused code because the code might be used by the other pages.

 Preconnect domains DNS